iPieter/rule-engine-dart/README.md

 end
 ```

-A detailed overview of the syntax in BHNF and with railroad diagrams can be found in `syntax.xhtml`.
+A detailed overview of the syntax in BNF and with railroad diagrams can be found in `syntax.xhtml`.

 ### Clause syntax